 Next, find the correct colors for your skin tone.
 Look at your skin when you're in the sun.
 If you notice a bronze, gold, green or yellowish cast, you have warm undertones.
 Cool skin will have a pink, rosy, beige or brown cast.
 Once you know your undertones, you can select the best shades of foundation and other makeup to complement your skin.
 If you have trouble, ask a cosmetics salesperson for help.
 Remember that the best foundation should perfectly blend with your natural skin color, not change it.

 To add a bit of glow to your complexion, you can dust blush or bronze powder across prominent facial features such as your cheekbones.
 For the finishing touch, you may want to use a liquid iridescent highlighter.
 Just like the highlighter you use on books or notes to make text jump out, a facial highlighter will attract eyes by increasing your skin's glow.
 You can also mix it with your foundation for an all-over glow or use it to contour cheeks and highlight brow bones.

-For lots more information on complexion and skin care, follow the links on the next page.
+For lots more information on complexion and skin care, follow the links below.

 - American Academy of Facial, Plastic and Reconstructive Surgery.
 "Facial Peels and Laser Surgery."
 (Aug.
 13, 2009)http://www.aafprs.org/patient/procedures/resurfacing.html